spear-sim/spear/docs/getting_started.md

 ## Working with multiple scenes

-If you'd like to work with multiple scenes, you'll need to download them separately.
+If you'd like to work with multiple scenes, you will need to download them separately.
 See our [latest release notes](https://github.com/isl-org/spear/releases/tag/v0.2.0) for download links.
 You'll also need to use one of our command-line tools, which means you'll need to follow the steps below.

 ### Clone this repository including submodules